rcya1/personal-website/posts/amc-wrapped.md

 date: '2021-04-17'
 toc: false
 category: Blog
-blurb: A reflection on my experience with the American Math Competitions throughout high school
+excerpt: A reflection on my experience with the American Math Competitions throughout high school
 ---

 ## The End of Four Seasons